neurocline/neurocline.github.io/_posts/2015-05-01-using-jekyll.markdown

 Two, I had a weird problem when I tried to follow the GitHub instructions, and rather than figure it out, I went back to my original plan of "have a static site".

+First, I installed Jekyll.

+{% highlight bash %}
+> gem install jekyll
+{% endhighlight %}

-So, I created a new Git repository, cd'd to it, and installed Jekyll.
+Then, I created a new Git repository and initialized it as a Jekyll-generated site.

+{% highlight bash %}
+> mkdir neurocline.github.io
+> cd neurocline.github.io
+> git init
+> jekyll new .
+{% endhighlight %}

 ## Install Pygments or Rouge